IBM/rl-testbed-for-energyplus/README.md

 - output/episode-NNNNNNNN/ Episode data

 Epsiode data contains the following files:
-- 2ZoneDataCenterHVAC_wEconomizer-CRIL-RL-oneyear.idf  A copy of mode file used in the simulation of the episode
+- 2ZoneDataCenterHVAC_wEconomizer_Temp_Fan.idf  A copy of model file used in the simulation of the episode
 - USA_CA_San.Francisco.Intl.AP.724940_TMY3.epw  A copy of weather file used in the simulation of the episode
 - eplusout.csv.gz                               Simulatiokn result in CSV format
 - eplusout.err                                  Error message.
-You need make sure that there are no Severe errors.
+You need make sure that there are no Severe errors
-- eplusout.htm        Human readble report file.
+- eplusout.htm                                  Human readble report file

 ### Monitoring